pombreda/lepl/doc-src/manual/lepl4.0.rst

        also significantly slower.

 Each configuration option has two methods --- one to turn it on, and one to turn it off.
-These changes are relative to the default configuration [TODO reference] unless you first call `.config.clear()
+These changes are relative to the default :ref:`configuration
+<configuration>` unless you first call `.config.clear()
 <api/redirect.html#lepl.core.config.ConfigBuilder.clear>`_ (which removes all
 options).